Sometimes, when you create a chart in Excel, you may want to switch the axis in the chart (i.e., interchange the X and the Y-axis)

 - The Y-axis represents the values or the dependent variable.
 It is the vertical line running up the side of the chart.

 Let’s now see how to create a scatter chart, which will further make it clear what an axis is in an Excel chart.

 For creating a chart, I will be using the below data set, which contains products in column A, Sales value in column B, and Quantity value in column C.

-- Select a range of values that you want to present on a chart (in this example B1:C10)
+- Select a range of values that you want to plot on the scatter chart (in this example, B1:C10)

 As a result, you get the scatter chart as shown below (where I have highlighted the axis using the arrow).

-When you create a chart in Excel, it automatically decides the range that needs to be shown in the axis.
+When you create a chart in Excel, it automatically decides the range that needs to be shown on the axis.

-Thankfully, Excel allows you to easily switch the X and Y axis with a few clicks.
+Thankfully, Excel allows you to easily switch the X and Y axes with a few clicks.

 - In order to switch values, you have to swap these two ranges, so that the range for series X becomes a range for series Y and vice versa.
 So, in Series X values, enter “=Sheet1!$C$2:$C$10”, and in Series Y values, enter “=Sheet1!$B$2:$B$10”.

 - After you confirm changes, you will be redirected back to the Select Data Source window and click OK.